-WIDECAST, an expert network of biologists, managers, community leaders and educators in more than 40 nations and territories, is committed to an integrated, regional capacity that ensures the recovery and sustainable management of depleted sea turtle populations.
-We ask ourselves: What would a sustainably managed sea turtle population look like?
-What would it look like to a government?
+The Wider Caribbean Sea Turtle Conservation Network (WIDECAST) is committed to facilitating a regional capacity to ensure the recovery and sustainable management of depleted sea turtle populations.
+And so we ask ourselves: “What would a sustainably managed sea turtle population look like?”
+What would it look like to Government?
 To a fisher, a coastal community, a child?
 To a hotelier, a dive operator, a tourist?
-What would it look like to a reef, a seagrass bed, a sandy beach?
+What would it “look like” to a reef, a seagrass bed, a sandy beach?
 Each of these entities, and many others, relies upon and/or benefits from the sea turtle population in measurable ways.